 These are organised into several large sections, further subdivided into subtopics.
 Information found within include: diseases, health regulations, persons unable to support themselves (primarily due to disabilities or ailments), and midwives.
 Finding aids - Terms in the online table of contents, and the paper index found in the corresponding Loyalist Collection red binder, include charitable relief, health regulation (small pox), orphans, French pox, and infanticide.

 Call Number:MIC-Loyalist FC LPR .N4E9P3

-Keywords: almshouse, Department of Health and Wellbeing, disabled, Health Board, overseers of the poor, seamen
+Keywords: almshouse, Department of Health and Well-being, disabled, Health Board, the poor, seamen; infectious diseases

-The papers of the New Brunswick Executive Council contain topics which came to the attention of the Executive Council or emanated from that body.
-Those interested in the study of health and medicine will primarily find nineteenth century records pertaining to the Department of Health and Wellness including general correspondences and papers, the health and sickness of seamen, and documents relating to the poor.
-NOTE: These papers provide insight into the kinds of records available in Executive Councils records.
-Researchers interested in studying health and medicine in another area should look at the corresponding Executive Council records for their region of interest.
+The papers contain topics which came to the attention of the Executive Council or emanated from that body.
+Those interested in the study of health and medicine will primarily find nineteenth-century records pertaining to the Department of Health and Wellness, including general correspondence and papers, the health and sickness of seamen, and documents relating to the poor.
+Executive Council records are recommended and available for other regions.
+Finding aid - A Health and Medicine finding aid with a general summary of the contents is available pertaining to two distinct health-related sections - health and sickness, and the poor.

 Nova Scotia.
 Court of the General Quarter Sessions of the Peace Shelburne County.
 Records: 1784-1880

 KEYWORDS: caretaking, charity, expenses (regarding public health and safety), illegitimate children, poor and disabled, regulations, infectious disease